Professional negligence solicitor Lee Dawkins reviews the legal position relating to a negligent valuation.

-Can a valuer get it wrong but still escape legal liability?
+Can a property valuer get a valuation wrong, but still escape legal liability?
 Well, the answer is a qualified “Yes”.
-He can get it wrong, so long as it is not too wrong!
+He can get it wrong, as long as it is not too wrong!

-Inevitably this leads to a large subjective element in any valuation.
+Inevitably this results in a huge subjective element being introduced to any property valuation.
 Judges are therefore slow to make a finding of negligence against a valuer or surveyor unless the valuation is significantly wrong.

 The law allows valuers a margin of error.
-So the first question to be asked in any valuers’ negligence claim is “Does the valuation fall outside the reasonable margin of error?”.
+So, the first question to be asked in any negligent valuation claim is “Does the valuation fall outside the reasonable margin of error?”

 In the case of K/S Lincoln and Others v CB Richard Ellis Hotels Limited the judge calculated that a reasonable margin of error was plus or minus 10% of the “true” valuation.
 So, even though the valuation was “wrong” by up to £200,000, the valuer was not negligent and the negligent valuation claim failed.